mhausenblas/ntil/README.md

 I will assume that you have the [DCOS](https://mesosphere.com/product/) installed.
 We will use Marathon to deploy the ntil app.
 Note that I'm using [HTTPie](http://httpie.org/) here in the example, but you can achieve similar results using `curl`.

+All deployments are based on the Docker image [mhausenblas/ntil](https://registry.hub.docker.com/u/mhausenblas/ntil/).

 ### Playa Mesos

 Ramp up your [playa-mesos](https://github.com/mesosphere/playa-mesos) sandbox, log in and get the ntil app: